By Kaleigh Rogers, Reporter, VICE

 In May, VICE reporter Kaleigh Rogers visited Tanzania to report on malaria, and stopped by the Ithna Asheri clinic in Arusha, where a PSI intervention helped train clinicians and lab techs in using malaria Rapid Diagnostic Tests (mRDTs) to properly diagnosis and treat fever cases.
 Below is an excerpt from her article on Motherboard, an online magazine launched by VICE.

-Read the rest of Kaleigh’s photo essay on VICE.
+Read the rest of Kaleigh’s story on VICE.